Inboxen/Inboxen/docs/settings.rst

 ^^^^^^^^^^^
 *Default value: media_content*

-This specifies where the directoy is for uploading media via the CMS.
+This specifies where the directory is for uploading media via the CMS.
 It should be writable by the Django app.

 server_email